envico801/clean-code-javascript/anki/README.md

 Q:: =============================================

-##### Use consistent capitalization
+##### Are you maintaining consistent capitalization in your code?

 Consistent capitalization serves as a visual cue for the purpose and behavior of code elements in JavaScript.
 Since JavaScript is untyped, these naming conventions help developers quickly understand the role of different variables, functions, and classes.
 Following consistent patterns makes code more readable and maintainable.

 **Bad:**
 ```javascript